 On Dec.
 1, 2021, Matt Parlow, dean of the Fowler School of Law and Donald P. Kennedy Chair in Law, became Chapman University’s new executive vice president and chief advancement officer.

-Parlow comes to the role with distinguished achievements, first as a professor at Fowler School of Law from 2005 to 2008, then as associate dean at Marquette University Law School from 2010 to 2016, and now as the Fowler Law dean since 2016.
+Parlow came to the role with distinguished achievements, first as a professor at Fowler School of Law from 2005 to 2008, then as associate dean at Marquette University Law School from 2010 to 2016, and as the Fowler Law dean since 2016.
 In addition to being a prolific legal scholar, Parlow has been a leader in the legal academy, serving as the chair of both the State and Local Government Law and the Sports Law sections of the Association of American Law Schools as well as on accreditation teams for the American Bar Association.

 A Track Record of Leadership and Fundraising Success

 Parlow’s fundraising success as dean of Fowler Law led to the establishment of several new professorships to support faculty research and teaching.
 He created scholarship funds to increase access for students from underrepresented groups and supported the expansion of key curricular areas to spur innovation and student success.
 These donor-supported initiatives led to a rise in the rankings by Fowler School of Law, and it garnered national awards and recognition from the American Bar Association, the Orange County Bar Association, Prelaw Magazine and National Jurist Magazine.